Real gifts sold on Facebook as site taps commerce potential

-MENLO PARK, California (Reuters) - Facebook Inc is taking a small step toward becoming an e-commerce platform by launching a feature for users to buy and send real gifts worth as much as hundreds of dollars.
+MENLO PARK, Calif.
+Sept 27 (Reuters) - Facebook Inc is taking a small step toward becoming an e-commerce platform by launching a feature for users to buy and send real gifts worth as much as hundreds of dollars.

 As of Thursday, users can purchase and ship products from more than a hundred “Facebook Gifts” vendors with a few clicks on the company’s website.
 The products include eyeglasses by Warby Parker, Starbucks coffee, and pastries from New York-based Magnolia Bakery.